 Sclera, iris, and pupil.

 - One of the Star Trek: Titan novels has the characters notice two odd moons.
 Too even to be regular planetary bodies; they were computers.

 - In Andromeda the ship approaches what appears to be a star system.
 Only it's not, it's a Dyson Sphere.
 Only it's not just a Dyson Sphere, it's also mobile and equipped with black hole-firing guns.

 - The Babylon 5 station orbits a planet called Epsilon 3.
 Only it's not a planet — it's a planet-sized machine.

-- The Doctor Who episode "42" had a good take on this trope.
+- The episode "42" has a good take on this trope.
 That's no Sun.
 Oh wait, it is a Sun.
 Oh wait, the Sun is alive...

 - And in "The Beast Below", the Doctor describes Starship UK as "that's not just a ship, that's an idea, that's a whole country".
 Skyscrapers have neon signs bearing the names of counties.
 Then it turns out Starship UK's engines are dummies — because the whole structure is built on the back of a star whale!